|Print This Page Email to a Friend|

 The study found that a gene test, called Oncotype DX Breast Cancer Assay, could identify patients who could forego chemotherapy and take only medication to block estrogen or stop its production.
 While life-saving, chemotherapy can have side effects ranging from hair loss and nausea to heart and nerve damage or infection.

 "It's going to save tens of thousands of people from having to take unnecessary chemotherapy,” said Dr. Thomas Butler, senior staff medical oncologist and associate professor of interdisciplinary clinical oncology at Mitchell Cancer Institute.
+He spoke to FOX10 on the subject in an interview June 4.

 The findings could make a difference for women who have early-stage breast cancer, with tumors one to five centimeters in size and that has not spread to the lymph nodes.
 The patients should also be hormone receptor positive and HER2-negative.